Birthday cake: Birthday candles and contemporary rites

-Candles and theories of origin
+Theories of origin

-In many cultures the person whose birthday is being celebrated is invited to make a wish, and blow out candles.
-Though the exact origin and significance of this ritual is unknown, there are multiple theories which try to explain this tradition.
+Though the exact origin of the birthday candle ritual is unknown, there are multiple theories which try to explain this tradition.

-Greek origin story

 One theory explaining the tradition of placing candles on birthday cakes is attributed to the early Greeks, who used candles to honor the goddess Artemis' birth on the sixth day of every lunar month.
 The link between her oversight of fertility and the birthday tradition of candles on cakes, however, has not been established.

-Pagan origin story

-The use of fire in certain rites dates back to the creation of altars.
-Birthday candles are said to hold symbolic power.

-In the past it was believed that evil spirits visited people on their birthdays and that, to protect the person whose birthday it was from evil, people must surround the individual and make them merry.
-Party-goers made noise to scare away evil spirits.

-German origin story

 In 18th century Germany, the history of candles on cakes can be traced back to Kinderfest, a birthday celebration for children.
 This tradition also makes use of candles and cakes.
 German children were taken to an auditorium-like space.
 There, they were free to celebrate another year in a place where Germans believed that adults protected children from the evil spirits attempting to steal their souls.
 In those times there was no tradition of bringing gifts to a birthday; guests would merely bring good wishes for the birthday person.
 However, if a guest did bring gifts it was considered to be a good sign for the person whose birthday it was.
 Later, flowers became quite popular as a birthday gift.